Why you should get your camera off matrix metering mode and use spot metering in photography?

 Once you have mastered it, you will find yourself no longer intimidated by contrasty, direct light.
 Instead you may find yourself seeking out this type of light so you can create high impact image like these:

-Relying on the camera’s metering would probably have resulted in an image with brighter shadows and overblown highlights.
+Relying on matrix or average metering would have resulted in an image with brighter shadows and overblown highlights.
+The camera would have tried to get an average exposure of everything in the shot.
 That’s the way your camera’s meter thinks, it wants everything to be a medium tone.

 Controlling exposure in images like these is tricky, but rewarding when you get it right.
 Using spot metering in photography will challenge you, but the results will be worth it.